msg-byu/getting-started/MTP.md

 #### Purpose

 This is sort of the heart of the MTP algorithm.
 It attempts to relax the structures in `catalog.cfg` to an equilibrium state.
 If it fails to do so,  within a certain tolerance of estimated error, the structures that break this tolerance are collected.
+[GLWH Nov 26 2020] Some (or all of these _preselected_ structures will be added to the training set.
+This selection is done in the next step: select-add.

 ### Select Add